Instance-JS/Instance/README.md

 Your company makes over 1 million USD per year and / or has 15 or more employees - ❌ Obviously not

-You're an 'individual' that's essentially a mega-corporation (Mr Beast) - ❌ I wasn't born yesterday
+You're an 'individual' that's essentially a de-facto mega-corporation (Mr Beast) - ❌ I wasn't born yesterday

 'Competing' frameworks wanting to 'outsource me' like "Denis Pushkarev 2.0" - ❌ No thanks.
 I'm watching y'all, best believe it. ;)